 - 1 medium red bell pepper, cut into short narrow strips

 - 1 medium green bell peppers, cut into short narrow strips

 - 1/3 cup sliced black olives (preferably cured, like Kalamata)

 Heat half the oil in a large skillet.
 Add the onion and garlic and sauté over medium heat until the onion begins to turn golden.

 Add the eggplant and just enough water to keep the bottom of the skillet moist.
-Cover and cook, stirring frequently.
-When the eggplant is about half done, stir in the basil and cumin.
-Cook until the eggplant is tender, adding small amounts of water as needed while cooking to keep the skillet moist.
-Stir in the wheat germ and season with salt and pepper.
+Cover and cook over medium heat, stirring frequently.
+When the eggplant is about half done, stir in the tomatoes, basil and cumin.
+Cook until the eggplant is tender but not overdone, adding small amounts of water as needed while cooking to keep the skillet moist.

-Lightly oil a large, shallow baking casserole and pat the eggplant mixture into it.
+Lightly oil a 1 1/2 quart shallow baking casserole dish and coat the bottom evenly with wheat germ, quinoa flakes, or quick-cooking oats.
+Pat the eggplant mixture into it.

 Combine the red and green bell peppers in a small mixing bowl and drizzle the remaining olive oil over them.
 Stir to coat.
 Transfer the peppers to the casserole dish, distributing them evenly over the top.
 Sprinkle the olives evenly over the peppers.